Nikkig087/RockFitApp/README.md

 # Welcome to Our Rockfit Store!

 Our Store is your go-to source for fitness plans and products.
-Our blog features a variety of products and plans to help you achieve a healthier lifestyle.
+Our website features a variety of products and plans to help you achieve a healthier lifestyle.
 Whether you’re a fitness pro or a beginner we have the plans and equipment to get you started.

 ## Table Of Contents:
 1. [Design & Planning](#design-&-planning)